rossharper/ScratchTDD/README.md

 ### Refactor

 So far, we've largely skipped the opportunity to refactor either our code or our tests.
 However, our tests are beginning to look a little repetitive.
-They look the same, do the same thing, but with differnet inputs and expected outcomes.
+They look the same, do the same thing, but with different inputs and expected outcomes.
 Let's refactor...

 #### Extract Descriptive Blocks (Functions/Methods)